By Max H. Stern and Holden Benon

 The court also held that the absence of a virus exclusion in the policy did not impact the meaning of “direct physical loss or damage to” property.
 Inns had argued that the fact that the insurer did not add a virus exclusion to its policy was evidence that the policy actually intended to provide coverage for virus losses, because the insurer did not “take advantage of more specific wording that was available to it.”
 The court rejected this argument, reciting the general principle that, under California law, coverage is defined first by the insuring clause, and when an occurrence is clearly not included within the coverage afforded by the insuring clause, it need not also be specifically excluded.
 The court also pointed to precedent from courts nationwide holding that the absence of an exclusion, standing alone, does not imply coverage.

-As intermediate appellate court decisions from any District are binding on all California state trial courts, Inns by the Sea represents an important development in California COVID-19 Business Interruption coverage law, and we expect insurers of California business will consider this latest favorable decision as one more to be thankful for as they go into the holiday week.
+As intermediate appellate court decisions from any District are binding on all California state trial courts, Inns by the Sea represents an important development in California COVID-19 Business Interruption coverage law and another addition to the increasing number of appellate rulings that favor insurers.